-Filter DNS on devices · Cloudflare for Teams documentation
+Filter DNS on devices

 All security risks to include all options or check individual types of threats in the dropdown.

-The policy will block security threats for any location or device in your Cloudflare for Teams deployment.
-You can specify that this should only apply to specific locations or to specific users and directory groups.
+The policy will block security threats for any location or device in your Zero Trust deployment.
+You can specify that this should only apply to specific locations or to specific users and directory groups .

 Choose